How to study an accountancy course at home

 • Memorising any formula or equations needed.

-• Discussing areas with a ‘study buddy’ or try to answer other students questions on online forums.
+• Discussing areas with a ‘study buddy’ or trying to answer other students’ questions on online forums.

 • Most importantly, attempting plenty of lecture examples and practice questions to start getting used to the calculations and other approaches required.